FastSort sorts input records using a sort key. FastSort is faster than ExtSort but requires more system resources and sorting is not stable.

 In ascending order, null values are sorted before strings, numbers, booleans, or dates.
 If you sort data in descending order, null values are sorted after strings, numbers, booleans, or dates.

-records in which the same fields of the Sort key
+the same fields of the Sort key attribute have

 nulls were equal.

 Basically, you do not need to set any of these attributes; however, sometimes you can increase performance by setting them.
 You may have limited memory or you need to sort a large number of records, or these records are too big.
 In similar cases, you can adjust FastSort to your needs.